[Back to Blog]

 About

-I am a final-year master's student at USTC.
-My research interests lie broadly in cryptography, especially zero-knowledge proofs (ZKP) and secure multi-party computation (MPC).
-I am a research intern at Shanghai Qi Zhi Institute, where I have the privilege of being advised by Prof. Yu Yu.
+I am a first-year PhD student at CMU, advised by Prof. Wenting Zheng.
+My research interests lie broadly in applied cryptography.
+I am particularly passionate about the potential of cryptography to create decentralized and verifiable applications, including in blockchain and machine learning.
+I was a research intern at Shanghai Qi Zhi Institute, where I had the privilege of being advised by Prof. Yu Yu.

 Here is my curriculum vitae (CV), updated as of 2024/11/27.
 You can reach me by email.